XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse

 For energy, a lower-is-better metric, a naive way to compute energy score is computing the inverse of the energy consumption (example unit: 1/mJ).
 However, the range of the naive metric is unbounded, which makes it hard for component-wise analysis when it is combined with other scores bound in [0,1] ranges.
 Therefore, to bound the energy score within the [0,1] range as well, we utilize a large energy limit $E_{max}$ to define the top-end of the score.

-For accuracy score, we quantify how much the output correctness differs from desired level using model-specific performance metrics (e.g., accuracy for classification, mIoU for segmentation, PCK AUC for hand tracking, etc.).
+For accuracy score, we quantify how much the output correctness differs from the desired level using model-specific performance metrics (e.g., accuracy for classification, mIoU for segmentation, PCK AUC for hand tracking, etc.).
 Although there are many different metrics other than accuracy, we use the term, accuracy score, for simplicity.

-Finally, we construct the overall benchmark score in a hierarchical manner. \autoref{fig:ScoresOverview} illustrates how we combine scores along stages (unit, per-inference, per-model, per-usage scenario) to finally generate the overall benchmark score.
+Finally, we construct the \benchscore in a hierarchical manner. \autoref{fig:ScoresOverview} illustrates how we combine scores along stages (unit, per-inference, per-model, per-usage scenario) to finally generate the overall \benchscore.
 We first compute the per-inference score by multiplying real-time, energy, and accuracy scores.
-The QoE score is not applied here as the frame drop rate only can be defined at the usage scenario level, since the FPS requirements change depending on the usage scenario.
+The QoE score is not applied here as the frame drop rate only can be defined at the usage scenario level since the FPS requirements change depending on the usage scenario.
 Using the per-inference score, we construct the per-model score by computing the average across all processed frames.
 We do not include dropped frames since they will be considered in the QoE score.
 To compute the per-usage scenario score, we compute the average of the product of per-model score and QoE score across all the models within a usage scenario.
-For full details and formulations of each piece of the scoring framework, see \autoref{sec:appendix}.

-\insertFigure{ScoresOverview}{A high-level overview of how we define benchmark scores at inference run, model, and usage scenario granularity using unit scores (real-time, energy, accuracy, and QoE scores).}